Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Sperry Division Media Relations Manager, Sperry Rand Corporation: . . . the most professional, the best-organized, the most-sensitive and generally the finest and most capable manager I have ever worked with. . . .”

-NASA Assistant Administrator for Public Affairs: “. . . in my opinion, he is the best."
+NASA Assistant Administrator for Public Affairs: “. . . in my opinion, he is the best.

 CURRENT REFERENCES AVAILABLE UPON REQUEST

-Ending a War
+Ending War in Afghanistan, 1987-88

 Williams conceived and produced Afghanistan: A Background Report, distributed in 1988 to the world media in an effort funded by the US Government to bring Russian involvement in the Afghanistan War to a rapid conclusion.